HVR88/Monochrome-Gaming-Logos/README.md

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/logo_samples.jpg)

-Some of the designs are covered by original copyright and many are trademarked by their brand owners.
-These recreations are works of artistic expression under a fair-use principle and provided as-is.
-Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.
-I take no responsibility for any issues that may arise from anyone else's use or misuse of these works.
+Some of the designs are covered by original copyright and many are registered or unregistered trade or service marks of their brand owners.
+The specific recreations hosted here are works of artistic expression under a fair-use principle, provided as-is for identification purposes, without any claimed affiliation or endorsement from any rights holders.
+Use them freely in your collections or projects but be aware that there may be restrictions with respect to any commercial use.
+I ask that you include a link back to this repository if distributing them with your work, in an effort to maintain a growing collection and realize any future edits.
+I take no responsibility for any issues that may arise from anyone else's use or misuse of these images.

 ### Requests